 In fact, it can be difficult to find an episode of Downton where the references to Dickens, Trollope, or now-obscure English historians are not flying thick and fast.
 When Lady Edith started dating a London editor, one expected to meet Virginia Woolf or E.M.
 Forster at a party any moment.
 Alas, poor Michael Gregson died before the producers could work a Bloomsbury party into the show.

-(Post script: After I wrote this post, I attended the "Dressing Downton" exhibition at Asheville, NC's Biltmore House -- which has a stunning library -- and discovered that Virginia Woolf was a guest at that London party, albeit in a blink-and-you'll-miss-it, non-speaking role.
+(Post script: After this post was first published, I attended the "Dressing Downton" exhibition at Asheville, NC's Biltmore House -- which has a stunning library -- and discovered that Virginia Woolf was a guest at that London party, albeit in a blink-and-you'll-miss-it, non-speaking role.
 Her costume is the one on the right of the photo below.
-The exhibition is currently touring the US.
-You can view locations and schedule here...)
+The exhibition was so popular it went on tour, and an expanded version will open at the Biltmore House in November 2019 and run until early April 2020.)

 Outfits worn by Lady Sybil (left) and Virginia Woolf (r) in Downton Abbey.
 Shown in the Biltmore House as part of the "Dressing Downton" exhibition in early 2015.
 (Source: Cincinatti Enquirer.)